dbnschools/moodle-theme_pioneer/README.md

 * Custom Logo and Images
 * Custom Colors

+##Pioneer v1.1.9
+* Fixed Language string mis-spelling
+* On Dashboard Page enhanced the course overview block to remove the verticle block title.
+If you move it to the sidebar it will regain it's verticle block title.
+* Styling and CSS improvements.
+* Added custom font awesome icon to the section headers of topic and weekly course formats.
+Users can add unicode setting in theme admin to pick their own icon.
+Default is book.
+* At the request of our teachers we switched back to a horizontal alignment for the side block titles.
+However, we kept the border width on the left of the blocks to create a visual separation.
+* Each block has a fontawesome icon and color background next to the title.
+* Social icons bar at bottom is now full width.
+This replaces just showing them in the bottom right.
+It will also allow for future items to be placed in this bar.

 ##Pioneer v1.1.8
 * Worked to make theme better for translations into other languages.
 Removed hard coded text where identified.
 * Improved descriptions in Theme Settings pages.